-Biological aspects of RSE are taught within the science curriculum, both of these can be found on the school website.
+Biological aspects of RSE are also taught within the science curriculum.

+Further details of both of these can be found on the school website.

 The Learning Outcomes for RSE are taken from the non-statutory framework for PSHE and the National Curriculum for Science.
 The latter are written in bold italic text.